EE2dev/sequence-explorer/README.md

 - options based on [this](http://bl.ocks.org/steveharoz/8c3e2524079a8c440df60c1ab72b5d03)
 - add option to scale based on overall multiples/single
 - change initialization of single/ multiples
+- docu for sankeySeq (separate repo)
+- change axis representation
+- transition on x axis click
+- transition on y axis click
 - change tag(pre) into divs, also if tag(pre)
 - nodeFile has to have names sourceX sourceY
-- tooltip
-- add names for x and y axes for tooltip
 - multiplesColumns(boolean)
 - css styling
 - node text an/aus
 - testing browsers (change display:table)
 - remove test layout in css
 - licence
+- done
+- tooltip
+- add names for x and y axes for tooltip

 ### Data